 Budget requests are prepared by the various Town departments and submitted to the Selectmen and Finance Committee for review during January, February and March of each year.
-The Selectmen and Finance Committee have until May, which is when the annual Town meeting is held, to make any changes to the departments' requests.
+The Selectmen and Finance Committee have until May, which is when the annual Town meeting is held, to make any changes to the departmental requests.
 After approval of the budget at the annual Town meeting, the tax recapitulation (recap) sheet is prepared.
 During this process the property tax rate is determined and the recap sheet is sent to the Department of Revenue for approval.

 Encumbrance accounting is utilized when purchase orders, contracts or other commitments for purchases are recorded in order to reserve that portion of the applicable appropriations.
-Encumbrances still open at year end are reported as a reservation of fund balance.
 Encumbrances do not constitute expenditures or liabilities.